ravacev/schedule/README.md

 # schedule
-Little CRM project for testing my abilities, no website online in development Hi everyone!
+Hi everyone!
 This project consist in a little CRM app for a TELCO company to administrate workflows on the support network.
 I made it with a Python consistent knowledge with Flask and JavaScript.